Eric Weddle is recognized as one of the National Football League’s elite free safeties.

-Recently, Weddle has received as much recognition for his play on the field as he has for his appearance off it.
-Last season, he started growing a beard that grew to epic proportions.
-Years earlier, his father, Steve, had grown a beard and it served as an inspiration to Weddle, who swore not to shave the beard until the Chargers went to the Super Bowl or were eliminated from the playoffs.
-And he still has the beard.
-So popular is the beard that it even has its own twitter handle (@weddlesbeard) and T-shirts.
+Weddle receives as much recognition for his appearance off the field as he does on it.
+Since 2013, he’s grown a beard of epic proportions.
+Years earlier, his father, Steve, had grown a beard and it served as an inspiration to Weddle, who has not decided if or when he’ll shave the beard.
+So popular is his beard that it even has its own twitter handle (@weddlesbeard) and T-shirts.

 Weddle is one of the NFL’s top game-changers.
-He's started every game over the last four seasons, 64 straight heading into 2014.
-His 12 interceptions over the last three seasons (2011-13) are tied for third-most in the NFL, while three of his 18-career picks have been returned for touchdowns.
-And he has three career interceptions against Peyton Manning, two of which he’s returned for touchdowns and a third that prevented a touchdown during a win over Manning’s Colts in the divisional playoffs at the end of Weddle’s rookie season in 2007.
+Last December, his forced fumble in overtime set up the Chargers’ game-winning field goal to cap off a 21-point come-from-behind win in San Francisco.
+He has started every game over the last five seasons (80 consecutive) heading into 2015 and his 13 interceptions over the last four seasons (2011-14) are tied for fourth-most in the NFL.
+Three of Weddle’s 18 career picks have been returned for touchdowns.
+He has three career interceptions against Peyton Manning, two that he’s returned for touchdowns and a third that prevented a touchdown during a win over Manning’s Colts in the divisional playoffs at the end of Weddle’s rookie season in 2007.
 Weddle also has been a thorn in the side of the Kansas City Chiefs, recording four interceptions against them since 2011.

 A Southern California native, playing for the Chargers has been a dream come true.
 Weddle grew up in Alta Loma, Calif., a little more than 100 miles north of San Diego.
 He and his wife, Chanel, his former high school sweetheart, married in La Jolla in July 2005.
-The couple has four children: Brooklyn Marie, Silver Jean, Gaige and Kamri Jo.
-On the day in 2007 when the Chargers traded with Chicago to move up 25 spots in the second round to draft Weddle, Chanel surprised him by telling him that she was pregnant with Gaige.
+The couple has four children: Brooklyn, Silver, Gaige and Kamri.
+On the day in 2007 when the Chargers traded with Chicago to move up 25 spots in the second round to draft Weddle, Chanel surprised him by telling him that she was pregnant with Brooklyn.
 Eric and Chanel wed before Eric’s junior season at Utah.
 They lived near Utah State in Ogden where Chanel went to school and played soccer for the Aggies.
 Eric, meanwhile, commuted nearly an hour each way to Salt Lake City where the University of Utah is located for school and football.

 Weddle is a gym-rat and an avid golfer.
-He plays basketball and golf several times a week and is a single-digit handicap on the links.
-In January, just days after the Chargers were eliminated from the AFC Playoffs, Weddle tweeted out a picture after hitting his first-ever hole-in-one on the 210-yard fifth hole at the Ko’olau Golf Club in Honolulu.
-Weddle also enjoys bowling and movie nights with the family.
+He plays basketball and golf several times a week as a single-digit handicap.
+In January 2014, Weddle hit his first-ever hole-in-one on the 210-yard fifth hole at the Ko’olau Golf Club in Honolulu.
+Weddle also enjoys bowling and movie nights with his family.

-Weddle’s incredible rise through the NFL was chronicled in a book entitled “No Excuses, No Regrets: The Eric Weddle Story."
-It was written by Trent Toone and published by Shadow Mountain.
-The book, which tells Weddle’s story of overcoming adversity and accomplishing impossible dreams, hit bookshelves in May 2013.
-Weddle's former coach at the University of Utah, Kyle Wittingham, wrote the foreword.
+Weddle’s incredible rise through the NFL has been chronicled in the book "No Excuses, No Regrets: The Eric Weddle Story."
+It was written by Trent Toone.
+The book tells Weddle’s story of overcoming adversity and accomplishing impossible dreams.
+His former coach at the University of Utah, Kyle Wittingham, wrote the foreword.

-2012: Chargers MVP...first-team All-Pro by CBSSports.com and Pro Football Weekly & PFWA...second-team Associated Press All-Pro...interception on second play of game Sept.
+2012: Chargers MVP...first-team All-Pro by CBSSports.com and Pro Football Weekly & PFWA...second-team AP All-Pro...interception on second play of game Sept.
 16 vs. Tennessee led to touchdown and 14-0 lead...
 Sept.
-30 interception vs. Kansas City was fourth vs. Matt Cassel in team's last three games...sack and forced fumble against New Orleans’ Drew Brees during Oct.
+30 interception vs. Kansas City was fourth vs. Matt Cassel in three games...sack and forced fumble against New Orleans’ Drew Brees during Oct.
 7 Sunday Night Football game was first sack since 2009...interception and 23-yard return for touchdown off Denver’s Peyton Manning Nov.
 18 at Sports Authority Field...ended streak of 231 straight passes at home without interception by Manning...
 Dec.
 9 at Pittsburgh, executed fake punt with four-yard run for first down from team’s own 28-yard line late in third quarter...six-yard, first-down run on 4th-and-1 fake punt in second quarter of Dec.
 30 win vs. Oakland sustained touchdown drive that gave Chargers 17-7 lead.

 2010: Second-team AP All-Pro...touchdown saving pass defensed in end zone during 29-23 win at Houston Nov.
-7...Game Ball after 41-yard interception return touchdown vs. Manning and two deep passes defensed vs. Reggie Wayne in 36-14 win Nov.
-28 at Indianapolis...career-high-tying 12 tackles Dec.
-26 at Cincinnati.
+7...game ball after 41-yard interception return touchdown vs. Manning and two deep passes defensed vs. Reggie Wayne in 36-14 win Nov.
+28 at Indianapolis.

-2009: Game Ball after first-career interception return touchdown (31 yards) Sept.
-27 vs. Miami for 23-6 lead...
-Game Ball following Dec.
-25 win at Tennessee to clinch No. 2 seed in AFC playoffs...had late third quarter interception off Vince Young and helped force punt on next series with two-yard tackle for loss vs. NFL’s leading rusher, Chris Johnson.
+2009: Game ball after first-career interception return touchdown (31 yards) Sept.
+27 vs. Miami...game ball following Dec.
+25 win at Tennessee to clinch No. 2 seed in AFC playoffs...late third quarter interception off Vince Young helped force punt and on next series, recorded two-yard tackle for loss vs. NFL’s leading rusher, Chris Johnson.

 2008: Team-record 86-yard fumble return touchdown Nov.
-30 vs. Atlanta…career-high 12 tackles Dec.
-21 win at Tampa Bay and again week later in AFC West clinching win over Denver Dec.
-28…team-high three passes defensed and shared fourth-quarter tackle for loss in Jan.
+30 vs. Atlanta…season-high 12 tackles Dec.
+21 win at Tampa Bay and again week later in AFC West clinching win over Denver…team-high three passes defensed and shared fourth-quarter tackle for loss in Jan.
 5 Wild Card win vs. Indianapolis…sack among 11 tackles in Jan.
 11 Divisional Playoffs at Pittsburgh.

 2007: Series of big 3rd-down plays in first half of first-career game vs. Chicago…third-down tackle for loss, two quarterback pressures and sack on consecutive series...first-career interception to seal 35-10 win over Houston Oct.
 28…one-handed interception prevented touchdown in third quarter of Divisional Playoff win at Indianapolis.